Satellite trackers tell us where the penguins travel to when they are out at sea feeding.

 Incubation period foraging trips

-During incubation of the eggs, the penguins travel 200-300 km from the colony and feed on krill north of the continental shelf.
-These trips take 2-3 weeks to complete.
-The map below shows the tracks of two females foraging amongst the pack ice.
+During incubation of the eggs, Adélie penguins travel 200–300km from the colony and feed on krill north of the continental shelf.
+These trips take 2–3 weeks to complete.
+The Incubation stage map above, shows the tracks of two females foraging amongst the pack ice.
 These birds foraged for a couple of weeks while travelling slowly northwards, and then returned home rapidly to relieve their patient partners.

 Guard-stage foraging trips

-Penguins feeding chicks during the 'guard stage' (when the chicks are still small and protected in the adult's brood patch) undertake both local and offshore foraging trips.
-Local trips are within about 20 km of the colony and are carried out particularly by male Adélie penguins.
+The ‘guard-stage’ is when the chicks are still small and protected in the adult’s brood patch.
+Penguins feeding chicks during the guard-stage undertake both local and offshore foraging trips.
+Local trips are within about 20km of the colony and are carried out particularly by male Adélie penguins.

-Offshore trips are carried out by birds of either sex travelling to the edge of the continental shelf, 80-120 km offshore.
+Offshore trips are carried out by birds of either sex travelling to the edge of the continental shelf, 80–120km offshore.
 On return to their nest, the adults swap with their mate and take over the feeding and guarding duties.
-The map below shows typical guard-stage foraging trips extending as far afield as the continental shelf edge.
+The guard-stage map above shows typical guard-stage foraging trips extending as far afield as the continental shelf edge.

 Crèche-stage foraging trips

 Larger chicks need bigger meals at less frequent intervals.
-During the 'crèche stage' (when chicks congregate into large groups, called crèches) both sexes forage mainly offshore, at the edge of the continental shelf or beyond.
-The adults can travel further offshore to search for food at this time as the chicks do not require the frequent feeds of the guard stage.
-The tracks on the map below are offshore trips typical of crèche-stage foraging trips.
+During the ‘crèche-stage’ (when chicks congregate into large groups, called crèches) both sexes forage mainly offshore, at the edge of the continental shelf or beyond.
+The adults can travel further offshore to search for food at this time as the chicks do not require the frequent feeds of the guard-stage.
+The tracks on the crèche-stage map above are offshore trips typical of crèche-stage foraging trips.